penumbra-zone/penumbra/spec/crypto/fmd.md

 is set by the sender instead of the receiver, and discusses why this is useful.

-* In [Constructing S-FMD](./fmd/construction.md), we realize the new definition using a variant of one of the original FMD constructions, and extend it in two
+* In [Constructing S-FMD](./fmd/construction.md), we realize the new definition using a variant of one of the original FMD constructions, and extend it in two ways:
-ways:
+    1. to support arbitrarily precise detection with compact, constant-size keys;
-    1. to support *diversified detection*, allowing multiple, publicly unlinkable addresses to be scanned by a single detection key;
+    2. to support *diversified detection*, allowing multiple, publicly unlinkable addresses to be scanned by a single detection key.
-    2. to support arbitrarily precise detection with compact, constant-size keys.

-    The resulting construction can then be integrated into the Sapling key heirarchy.
+Unfortunately, these extensions are not mutually compatible, so we only use the first one, and record the second for posterity.

 * In [Parameter Considerations](./fmd/considerations.md), we discuss how the false positive rates should be chosen.